Third Avenue

 Third Avenue is a north-south thoroughfare on the East Side of the New York City borough of Manhattan, as well as in the center portion of the Bronx.
 Its southern end is at Astor Place and St. Mark's Place.
 It transitions into Cooper Square, and further south, the Bowery, Chatham Square, and Park Row.
 The Manhattan side ends at East 128th Street.
-Third Avenue is two-way from Cooper Square to 24th Street, but since July 17, 1960 has carried only northbound (uptown) traffic while in Manhattan above 24th Street; in the Bronx, it is again two-way.
+Third Avenue is two-way from Cooper Square to 24th Street, but carries only northbound (uptown) traffic while in Manhattan above 24th Street; in the Bronx, it is again two-way.
 However, the Third Avenue Bridge carries vehicular traffic in the opposite direction, allowing only southbound vehicular traffic, rendering the avenue essentially non-continuous to motor vehicles between the boroughs.

 The street leaves Manhattan and continues into the Bronx across the Harlem River over the Third Avenue Bridge north of East 129th Street to East Fordham Road at Fordham Center, where it intersects with U.S. 1.
-It is one of the four streets that form The Hub, a site of both maximum traffic and architectural density, in the South Bronx.
+It is one of the four streets that form The Hub, a site of both maximum traffic and architectural density in the South Bronx.

+History

-Like most urban streets, Third Avenue was unpaved until the late 19th century.
+Third Avenue was unpaved like most urban streets until the late 19th century.
 In May 1861, according to a letter to the editor of The New York Times, the street was the scene of practice marching for the poorly equipped troops in the 7th New York Volunteer Infantry Regiment: "The men were not in uniform, but very poorly dressed, — in many cases with flip-flap shoes.
-The business-like air with which they marched rapidly through the deep mud of the Third-avenue was the more remarkable."
+The business-like air with which they marched rapidly through the deep mud of Third Avenue was the more remarkable."

+On July 17, 1960, the section of Third Avenue in Manhattan north of 24th Street was converted into a one-way road.

+Starting in July 2023, a bus lane and a protected bike lane were installed on Third Avenue between 59th and 96th Streets, and that section of the avenue was narrowed from five to three vehicular travel lanes.
+A double-width, 11 ft bike lane was added between 64th and 66th Streets, and between 80th and 82nd Streets, where the avenue slopes uphill.
+To improve safety, traffic signals along the length of the bike lane were also retimed, allowing cyclists to pass through a "green wave" of traffic lights if they traveled at 15 mph.

 Public transportation

 Buses

-Portions of Third Avenue are served by several routes in Manhattan.
-Buses serving Third Avenue include the Third and Lexington Avenues Line (or Third and Amsterdam Avenues Line).
-Note that southbound M98, M101, M102, and M103 service operates on Lexington Avenue north of East 24th Street.